elotroalex/elotroalex/profiles.md

 My research interests include Caribbean culture and history, with a focus on twentieth century poetry; digital humanities and technology design for different infrastructural and socio-economic environments; and, the relations of power and material extent of the cultural and scholarly record.

-Below is a copy of my curriculum vitae and a selection of some of my work.
-For selected open access articles, visit [the Notes section]({{site.baseurl}}/archive/).

 ---
 <h2><a class="post-link" target="_blank" href="{{site.baseurl}}/docs/gil-cv.pdf">Curriculum Vitae</a>
 </h2>

+---

+Below is a selection of my work organized by profiles---some of the different paths I walk on.
+Although these worlds often intersect with each other, they remain somewhat distinct to my ears, and I am often, or have been, an other Alex in each.

 ---

 ## The Caribbean Digital